RedisLabs/redislabs-docs/content/kubernetes/memory/node-resources.md

 Pods managed by the operator should have a high [priority class](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).
 This gives Redis Enterprise priority in scheduling if lower priority workloads are deployed on the same cluster.

-Reference the name of your PriorityClass resource in the `priorityClassName` field in your REC `spec`.
+Reference the name of your PriorityClass in the `spec.priorityClassName` field in the REC resource.

 You can use an existing PriorityClass resource or create a new one like the example below.